xeex2/intro/README.md

 # Introduction
 For this demo session we shall use Docker, as it is nice and modular, and its installation process is simple.
 It is also possible not to use Hyper-V, crucial for users who do not use Windows Pro Editions.

-You can use a terminal app of your choosing.
+You can use a terminal app of your choosing, Windows Powershell will suffice.
 Windows Terminal App by Microsoft is recommended.

 # Downloads and Installations
 download and install [VcXsrv (~50MB)]( https://sourceforge.net/projects/vcxsrv/)